cjtoolkit/translate-gen/README.md

 # Translate Gen

-A working prototype translation system that relies purely on constant variable, package namespace and go generate.
+A working prototype translation system that relies purely on constant variable, package namespace, maps and go generate.

 A simple translation system that nicely suitable for practically embedded systems such as docker (IMO) and [webassembly](https://webassembly.org/).